-As a psychology department within a technological oriented university we also are increasingly enthusiastic about the possibilities of including new technology in our research projects, and many of our researchers already do so.
+As a psychology section within a technological oriented university we also are increasingly enthusiastic about the possibilities of including new technology in our research projects, and many of our researchers already do so.
 You may want to consider including technology in your individual research project in three different ways:

 - Because new technologies are usually accompanied by risk perceptions and aversion, it is important to understand how people react to and make sense of new technology-related risks.
 One of our PhD projects, for example, focuses on risk perceptions and behavior in relation to Nano modification of food.